WILMINGTON YOUTH HOCKEY ASSOCIATION, INC. BY-LAWS

 Section 1: Membership

-- A. The Association shall be governed by a President, Vice-President, Treasurer, Secretary/Clerk and a Board of Directors consisting of twelve (12) members.
+A. The Association shall be governed by a President, Vice-President, Treasurer, Secretary/Clerk and a Board of Directors consisting of up to seventeen (17) members, including the President, who shall be a non-voting member of the Board of Directors.

-- B. The voting members of the Board of Directors shall be made up of no less then twenty percent (20%) of individuals who have children actively skating in the program.
+B. The voting members of the Board of Directors shall be made up of no less than twenty percent (20%) of individuals who have children actively skating in the program.

-- C. An Executive Board shall consist of the President, Vice-President, Treasurer and Secretary/Clerk of the Association.
+C. The Executive Board shall consist of the President, Vice-President, Treasurer and Secretary/Clerk of the Association.

 Section 2: Executive Board

-- adopt a plan for the distribution of the assets of WYHA ;
+7. Adopt a plan for the distribution of the assets of WYHA;

 Section 3: Powers and Duties

-- B. The Board has the authority to remove from office any member of the Board of Directors, any coach, assistant coach, team manager, player or other member by a two-thirds (2/3) vote, for violation of these By-Laws, league rules, USA Hockey or Massachusetts Hockey By-Laws and/or rules and regulations after notice and hearing.
+B. Subject to the provisions of Article 16 below, the Board has the authority to remove from office any member of the Board of Directors, any coach, assistant coach, team manager, player or other member by a two-thirds (2/3) vote, for violation of these By-Laws, league rules, USA Hockey or Massachusetts Hockey By-Laws and/or rules and regulations after notice and hearing.

 Section 4: Vacancy